Amin-MAG/My-Notes/Docker.md

 ## Load

-To load a docker image from the disk.
+To load a Docker image from disk:

 ```bash
 docker load < busybox.tar.gz